The 4477th Test and Evaluation Squadron (4477th TES) was a squadron in the United

 controlled, safe environment, without having to endure the risks of actual air combat," Carlisle

-airplane and study its characteristics, practising one-on-one defensive and offensive
+and study its characteristics, practising one-on-one defensive and offensive maneuvers against

 As a result of marginal performance of American fighter forces in the skies over North